ruby/www.ruby-lang.org/en/documentation/faq/2/index.md

 objects yet, they can just pretend that `def` is a function definition and still get useful work done.

-Ruby's OO purity provides a number features that Python lacks or is still working toward: a unified type/class hierarchy, metaclasses, the ability to subclass everything, and uniform method invocation (none of this `len()` is a function but `items()` is a method rubbish).
+Ruby's OO purity provides a number of features that Python lacks or is still working toward: a unified type/class hierarchy, metaclasses, the ability to subclass everything, and uniform method invocation (none of this `len()` is a function but `items()` is a method rubbish).
 Ruby, like Smalltalk, only